 It is also known as compassionate surrogacy—the surrogate volunteers to carry the pregnancy without compensation from the baby’s parents.
 Most surrogates are usually compensated for agreeing to carry the pregnancy.

 A person who offers to carry the pregnancy, whether for free or compensation, is referred to as a surrogate or a carrier.

 These are the people who engage a surrogate to carry their baby.

 Seek Legal Advice

-Understanding what the law states about surrogacy and surrogate families in your country is essential.
+Understanding the law about surrogacy and surrogate families in your country is essential.
 Although the United States is one of the few that have fully embraced surrogacy, different states in the US have varying laws that govern surrogacy.
 Some states only permit certain surrogacy, like compassionate surrogacy, while others have no clear rules.
-To be safe, always consult a legal advisor before you decide on surrogacy.
+To be safe, consult a legal advisor before deciding on surrogacy.